nodepy/nodepy-standalone-builder/README.md

     $ nodepy-standalone-builder --help
     Usage: nodepy-standalone-builder [OPTIONS]

     Generate a standalone-version of the installed Node.py version by inlining its dependencies.
 Optionally, Node.py can be inlined as a Python-blob, too.

+    Note that the -O,--minify-obfuscate option does not always work (eg. when using a variable 'file' in a Python 3.6 source file) due to incompatibilities in pyminifier.

     Options:
-      --info
     -c, --compress
     -m, --minify
+    -O, --minify-obfuscate
     -f, --fullblob
     -o, --output TEXT
     --help                  Show this message and exit.
     $ nodepy-standalone-mkblob --help
     Usage: nodepy-standalone-mkblob [OPTIONS] SOURCEFILE